simonmika/egmontmika.com/content/blog/a-disciples-defeat-and-victory.md

 +++
-title = "A Disciple's Defeat and Victory" date = 2015-03-18T03:01:45Z image = "a disciple's defeat and victory.png"
+title = "A Disciple's Defeat and Victory" date = 2015-03-18T03:01:45Z image = "a disciples defeat and victory.png"
 +++

 The road of discipleship is a rocky road.